sophieroux/PopulationModelingFramework/README.md

 #### Loss Functions

-As is a characteristic objective for a VAE, the total loss function is made up of two parts, reconstruction loss and regularization loss term that regularizes the latent distribution toward a standard normal prior (Kullback-Leibler divergence).
+As is a characteristic objective for a VAE, the total loss function is made up of two parts, reconstruction loss and regularization loss term that regularizes the latent distribution toward a standard normal prior (Kullback-Leibler divergence) and $\beta = 1$.

 $$\mathcal{L}_{\text{VAE}} = \mathcal{L}_{\text{recon}} + \beta \mathcal{L}_{\mathrm{KL}}$$